The 50 High Points

 Want to know what time Colin will be at your home state's trailhead?
 What about schedule changes?

 Follow @COLINOBRADY on Instagram

 for the most updated information on timing!

-The journey will be told in real-time with live updates on Instagram so you'll know about Colin's progress, projected arrival times at trailheads and any delays that might arise.
+The journey will be told in real-time with live updates on Instagram stories so you'll know about Colin's progress, projected arrival times at trailheads and any delays that might arise.